UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_08.md

 need to use `alt.Scale` instead.
 Here we place `alt.Scale` within `alt.Y` to specify that we are changing the scale of the y-axis.
-It also works the same way with `alt.Color` and `alt.Size`, which changes the display of the these in the legend.
+It also works the same way with `alt.Color` and `alt.Size`, which changes the display of these in the legend.

 After zooming in on the y-axis as in this slide, we can more clearly see the variation in the lower value data points.
 We can see that more money